AndresLDF/PFPJ03---MLS-league-match-resume-video-generator/README.md

    - [Example Video](#Example-Video)
 5. [Points of improvement](#Points-of-improvement)

 ## Objective

-The objective of this project is to generate a video related to a live web page using Selenium and Ffmpeg in Node.js.
+The objective of this project is to o explore the potential of Selenium and FFmpeg in Node.js for automatic video content generation from a live web page.
 This is achieved by accomplishing the following sub-objectives:
-1. **Use Selenium as a web scraping tool.** In this case, we extract information from a soccer league page.
+1. **Use Selenium as a web scraping tool.** In this case, we extract information from the MLS soccer league page.
 2. **Use Selenium to capture screenshots of specific elements.**
 3. **Use Selenium as a web automation tool.** In this example, we automate the creation of sound files on a TTS (Text To Speach) web page.
 4. **Use Selenium to handle shadow-root elements**.
 In this case the browser's download page and after that manipulate downloaded files using Node.js.
-5. **Use Ffmpeg for video creation.**
+5. **Use FFmpeg for video creation.**

-This project's objective is not to generate high-quality videos but to explore the potential of Selenium and Ffmpeg for automatic video content generation.
-In a project with the main objective of automatic video generation, I recommend using a TTS API, such as the ones provided by Google, Amazon, or Cooki TTS.
+This project's objective is not to generate high-quality videos, for this, several changes should be done to the project, between them using a TTS API, such as the ones provided by Google, Amazon, or Cooki TTS.

 This project, in particular, uses a **procedural programming approach**.
 For an object-oriented approach in Node.js, please check other projects like PFPJ04.